Many families desperate to have a child refuse to consider adoption because they are not wealthy.

 How to Adopt a Child for Free

 You will need to become certified as an adoptive parent or a foster-to-adopt parent in your own state before adopting through foster care.
-After that, you can begin to inquire after the children in the heart galleries or photolistings in different states who are completely available for adoption.
+After that, you can begin to inquire about the children in photo listings in different states who are completely available for adoption.

 The Internet is a great place to start when it comes to getting information on becoming a foster parent in your state.
 Sites like the Child Welfare Information Gateway can help you find state-related organizations where you can become certified.
 In some states, you will be reporting directly to county caseworkers.
-In others, you can get your certification through one of a number of designated agencies.
+In others, you can get your certification through one of several designated agencies.

 After you speak to an authority in foster care in your state, you will be invited to attend an information meeting.
 You will be provided with information on the roles and responsibilities of foster and adoptive parents as well as an idea of the types of children available for adoption.
 There will be application forms for you to fill out.
 You will have to provide information on your employment, household, and interests, as well as supply references.